arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - Add your sketch's `digitalWrite(relayOutput, LOW)` or `digitalWrite(relayOutput, HIGH)` instruction.

 The sketch below tests the output relays and status LEDs of an Opta™ device.
-The sketch initializes the relays outputs and user LEDs as outputs; then, the sketch turns each output relay and its corresponding status LED on and off in sequence, with a one-second delay between each state change.
+The sketch initializes the relay outputs and user LEDs as outputs; then, the sketch turns each output relay and its corresponding status LED on and off in sequence, with a one-second delay between each state change.
 This allows us to visually verify the correct functioning of the output relays and user LEDs.

 ```arduino
 /*